The Beginner’s Guide to Ebook Formats

 With the boom of ebooks, so boomed the ebook file formats.
 Now a dizzying array of choices makes writers and techies alike wonder which formats to use—if not all of them for good measure.
 Although possible, it’s not necessary.
 Once explained, you’ll find that ebook formats are a lot simpler than you expected.

-So, here it is—the essential guide to the best ebook formats.
+So, here it is—the essential guide to the best ebook file formats.
 As we go along, I’ll point out the advantages of each format, and you’ll start getting a clearer idea of what each format offers.
-By the end, you’ll know which formats are best for you and your ebook.
+By the end, you’ll know which one is the best format t for your ebook.

 Ebooks are any books that can be read on electronic devices, like computers, tablets, phones, etc.

 Some ebooks are just like reading from a paperback—no matter how hard you press on the page, nothing happens.
 In other ebooks, authors have added content that responds when you press/click on it, and so they’re called interactive ebooks.

 The most basic interactive content takes a simple click from the reader: